A non-refundable application fee of $50 must accompany the student’s application for admission.

 All resident students are required to subscribe to a meal plan.
 Furman offers five different meal plans.
 First year students are required to subscribe to the unlimited plan which provides unlimited access to the dining hall and 300 food points.
 Students entering their second year must subscribe to at least the 160 meals per semester plan, while students in their third year are required to choose at least the 90 meals per semester plan and fourth year at least the 75 meal plan.
 Vinings residents are also required to purchase a meal plan.
 Commuting students may purchase a meal plan, but are not required to do so.

-Food points are also offered and may be used on a $1 per point basis to purchase items sold in the dining hall, PalaDen Food Court, Einstein Bagels or the Paddock.
+Food points are also offered and may be used on a $1 per point basis to purchase items sold in the dining hall, PalaDen Food Court, or the Paddock.
 Food Points, which are stored on the student ID card, expire at the end of the academic year and are not refundable for cash.

 General Fee Policy

-The university reserves the right to change tuition and other charges at the beginning of any term if such a change is judged necessary by the Board of Trustees.
+The university reserves the right to change tuition and any other charges at the beginning of any term if such a change is judged necessary by the Board of Trustees.
 In recent years, Furman has seen a rapid increase in expenses.
-While every effort is made to keep operating costs low, it is probable that fees for academic years subsequent to this year will be increased as costs rise.
+While every effort is made to keep operating costs low, it is probable fees for academic years subsequent to this year will be increased as costs rise.

 Payment of Fees